-The minister has not yet determined the rate for the Hunter Catchment Contribution for 2019/20.
-The 2018/19 rate was 0.0111 (zero point zero one one one).
+The minister has not yet determined the rate for the Hunter Catchment Contribution for 2020/2021.
+The 2019/2020 rate was 0.01097 (zero point zero one zero nine seven).

 The rate is levied and collected in accordance with Clauses 36 and 40 of Local Land Services Regulation 2014.
 The rate is set by the Local Land Services on the current Land Value of the land within the Council area.